core-coin/hive/docs/clients.md

 consists of a Dockerfile and associated resources.
 Client definitions live in subdirectories of `clients/` in the hive repository.

-See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.
+See the [go-core client definition][geth-docker] for an example of a client Dockerfile.

 When hive runs a simulation, it first builds all client docker images using their